BMW iX3 SUV review

 While BMW wowed the automotive world with its i3 electric hatchback and i8 plug-in hybrid coupe almost a decade ago, the all-electric BMW iX3 SUV is altogether a more staid proposition.
 This time round BMW is taking a similar approach to Peugeot and Hyundai by serving up an electric version of a car it already sells – in this case, the BMW X3.

 There's been a deliberate decision not to go radical with the design, with BMW instead opting to add aerodynamic wheels, blue trim accents and a smoothed-off grille to a familiar package.
-There are also a new set of bumpers and side skirts, all tested to ensure they are slippery enough to help maximise the driving range.
+There are also a new set of bumpers and side skirts, all tested in the wind tunnel to ensure they are slippery enough to help maximise the driving range.
 This is really just an X3 for buyers who want an electric powertrain, for EV buyers who don't want to shout about it.

 It can also be charged quickly, obtaining speeds of up to 150kW at the latest rapid-charging stations.
 Of its closest rivals, only the e-tron can match this, with the others topping out at around 100kW, and it means the iX3 battery can be replenished to 80% in a speedy 34 minutes.
 Thanks to this capability, making one stop on a long journey should be ample to get drivers to their destination with range to spare.

 Like the exterior, the inside of the iX3 is very much a mild variation on the X3, with some flashes of blue trim to show this is the electric version.
 It shares the same 10.25-inch iDrive infotainment display perched above the dashboard and a 12.3-inch digital instrument screen.
 Premier Edition and Premier Edition Pro trims serve up plenty of equipment, with features like a head-up display, a Harman Kardon stereo and wireless phone charging in the top trim.